Wind & Solar

 Notice to Cogenerators

-In compliance with Minnesota Rules Relating to Cogeneration and Small Power Production, Chapter 7835, McLeod Cooperative Power Association is required to interconnect with and purchase electricity from cogenerators and small power producers that satisfy the conditions of a qualifying facility.
-McLeod Cooperative Power will provide free information to all interested members regarding rates and interconnection requirements.
-An interconnection application is required and subject to approval from the cooperative before a qualifying facility is constructed.
+In compliance with McLeod Cooperative Power Association’s adopted rules relating to cogeneration and small power production, McLeod Cooperative Power Association is obligated to interconnect with and purchase electricity from cogenerators and small power producers, whom satisfy the conditions as a qualifying facility.
+McLeod Cooperative Power Association is obligated to provide information free of charge to all interested members upon request regarding rates and interconnection requirements.
+All interconnections require an application and approval to become a qualifying facility.
+Any dispute over interconnections, sales, and purchases are subject to resolution by the McLeod Cooperative Power Association Board.
+Interested members should contact:

 Community Solar Project is planned for stages

-Through the Community Solar Project, members can benefit from the production of solar:
+Through the Community Solar Project, members can benefit from solar:

-- Even if member’s home or business is not a good site for solar production.
+- Even if a member’s home or business is not a good site for solar production.

-- Even if member rents their home or business
+- Even if a member rents their home or business

 - Without installing equipment on their property.